What is WCAG 2.1 website compliance and why is it important?

 Website compliance is important to avoid a lawsuit or government action, but it’s also important to provide an equal opportunity for individuals with a disability to enjoy your goods or services.
-The WCAG 2.0 are the guidelines currently used to determine if your website is ADA compliant and which level of conformance it meets.
-In the video and article below, we’ll break down WCAG, share some tools and tips on how to make your website compliant, and fill you in on WCAG 2.1, coming later this year.
+The WCAG 2.1 are the guidelines currently used to determine if your website is ADA compliant and which level of conformance it meets.
+In the video and article below, we’ll break down WCAG, share some tools and tips on how to make your website compliant.

 Web Content Accessibility Guidelines (WCAG)